Scan time: 2-3 minutes / Read time: 3-5 minutes

 "Read your cash flow like an analyst, not a hopeful gut feeling,"

-"The royalty-check mindset: paid once, eating for months."
+"The royalty-check mindset: one payment that has to last for months."

-No other finance writer can write any of those three.
+No other finance writer can write those three.
 That's the niche.

 The prompt below turns your weird stack into a POV statement and three issue ideas.